openmm/openmm_workshops/setup/README.md

 There are two options for running the examples:

 - In your web browser using Google Colab.
-See [colab.md](colab.md).
+See [colab.ipynb](colab.iypnb).
 - On your machine using a Conda environment.
 See [conda_setup.md](conda_setup.md).